Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 Before the 1920s, when an American confectioner produced the first chocolate gelt, Jewish families actually gave real gelt (money) to their children for Hanukkah.
 However, since its creation, chocolate gelt has become extremely popular.

-Betting Gelt & Spinning the Dreidel
+Betting Gelt and Spinning the Dreidel

 Dreidel, a game traditionally played by Jewish children, is a betting game involving a four-sided spinning top with Hebrew characters on each side.
 Gelt (and chocolate gelt) received during Hanukkah is often used as currency (to place bets) in the game.

 While chocolate gelt has become very popular, today Jewish parents often give actual money as a gift to their children for Hanukkah.
-Chocolate gelt is often included as a small gift for Hanukkah, but is generally no longer considered a "main gift", but rather more as a small symbolic token.
+Chocolate gelt is often included as a small gift for Hanukkah but is generally no longer considered a "main gift", but rather more as a small symbolic token.
 Today, both the dreidel and gelt are recognized as symbols of Hanukkah and, as such, are often bought together.

 Why a Monetary Gift?

 The tradition of giving money to children dates all the way back to the 17th century in Europe, particularly in Poland.
 Here, families would give money to their children who would then bring the money to their teachers as a donation.
-Later, as well as donating money to schools and teaches, families would also give their children money to keep.
+Later, as well as donating money to schools and teachers, families would also give their children money to keep.

 By the 18th century, it became customary for poor children to visit the homes of well-off families who would give them gelt.
 This custom met the approval of rabbis as this would spread the story of the miracle of Hanukkah.